-Minors, including anyone under the age of 18 years old, are prohibited from possessing tobacco products in Texas.
+Minors (including anyone under the age of 21 years old) are prohibited from possessing tobacco products in Texas.
 The official name for this law is Possession, Purchase, Consumption, or Receipt of Cigarettes, E-cigarettes, or Tobacco Products by Minors Prohibited.

 MINOR IN POSSESSION OF TOBACCO ATTORNEY FAQs

-As you can tell from the name of the statute, the law extends beyond simply possession of tobacco.
+As the name of the statute implies, the law extends beyond simply possession of tobacco.
 This law has been extended to also prohibit minors from purchasing, consuming, or accepting tobacco products or e-cigarettes.
 Additionally, the statute prohibits a minor from using false or fraudulent means to misrepresent their age in order to obtain tobacco or an e-cigarette.

 Have you been charged with Possession of Tobacco Products?
-Call criminal lawyer Nathan Hendra at (682) 235-5794.
+Call criminal lawyer Paul Saputo at (888) 239-9305 to discuss legal representation.

-What is the law in Texas about Possession of Cigarettes, E-Cigarettes, or Tobacco Products by a Minor?
+What is the current Texas law about Possession of Cigarettes, E-Cigarettes, or Tobacco Products by a Minor?

-The offense is described in Section 161.252 of the Texas Health and Safety Code.
+The offense is described in Section 161.252 of the Texas Health and Safety Code.2

 (1) possesses, purchases, consumes, or accepts a cigarette, e-cigarette, or tobacco product; or